Car Warranty Facts You Should Know

-Lithia Car Warranty Guide
+5. Lithia Auto Warranty Guide

 All new cars come with excellent warranties that cover the powertrain, as well as bumper-to-bumper coverage of the vehicle.
 Some even come with roadside assistance and more.
-Sometimes, when you buy a new or used car, you may be offered an auto service contract that protects you from unexpected or expensive repairs.
+When you buy a new or used car, you may be offered an auto service contract that protects you from unexpected or expensive repairs.
 But you'll want to make sure you're not paying for double coverage when your new car warranty might suffice.

 What is important to you when you buy a new car?
 There's the vehicle itself, its trim level and options as well as EPA rated gas mileage.
 Then there's the good deal you got on purchasing it and details of the auto loan.
 Also, right at the top of the list, you have to consider the automaker's factory warranty.
 The warranty plan has to be considered in your decision making process when considering the right vehicle for you.